All Episodes

 There is a highly implausible claim in the divorce records from his ex-wife, a member of Star Trek Voyager.

-Um he accused her of having an affair, and she responded the only reason I had an affair was because he took me to sex clubs in New York, Paris, and and I think New Orleans.
+He accused her of having an affair, and she responded, the only reason I had an affair was because he took me to sex clubs in New York, Paris, and I think New Orleans.

 So once again, we have a Republican sex scandal that doesn't involve anyone having sex.

-Um and by the way, then when Obama's running about si against Sarah Palin, I notice once again Obama has a tough, a formidable opponent, which John McCain was not.
+And by the way, then when Obama's running against Sarah Palin, I noticed once again Obama has a tough, a formidable opponent, which John McCain was not.

 Someone's divorce records would have to be unsealed.